daniel05155/Reinforcement-Learning-in-Music-Generation/README.md

-# Deep Reinforcement Learning for Music Generation
+# Automated Music Composition Using Deep Reinforcement Learning

 This repository is an implementation of automated music composition with Reinforcement Learning(RL) in PyTorch.
 The Deep Q Network (DQN) is our primary policy for automated music composition.